Mark Stephenson

 Location: Kanata, Ontario

-Species: Norther Cardinal, male
+Species: Northern Cardinal, male

-Rockstar, oil on canvas, 24x36in, 2024.
+Rockstar, by Mark Stephenson, oil on canvas, 24x36in, 2024.

-Contact me if you are interested
+Available contact me if you are interested

 I spotted a Great Blue Heron between the reeds on one of my many walks around Beaver Pond.
 There was a light breeze and the water had this emerald green feel.
 The back light and reflections created a halo around the Heron, how could I resist, I snapped a photo and got to the studio.